Deploy code changes to the Cloud

 3. On the next screen, you can review the pull request and approve it by clicking Approve.

-As a result, all policy requirements will be marked as met and an automated CI build is triggered to test the changes against the master branch.
-To complete merging the changes, click the Complete button, located next to the Approve button.
+As a result, all policy requirements are marked as met and an automated CI build is triggered to test the changes against the main/master branch.
+To complete merging the changes, click Complete (located next to the Approve button).

 ApproveAndCommit

-1. In your Sitefinity Cloud project Management Portal navigate to Pipelines » All.
+1. In your Sitefinity Cloud Management Portal, navigate to Pipelines » All.

 2. Select CI.CD.

-3. Locate the Run that is pending approval to production and click Production.
+3. Locate the Run that is pending approval to Production and open it.

 NuGet package cache